cyberlabsai/perse-client-javascript/README.md

 Basically, you will need the fetch API, the AbortController and the FormData.
 If running on browser, they should work natively (at least on newer versions of the browser).

-Then, just make sure to include the index.js in yur code with:
+Then, just make sure to include the index.js in your code with:

 ```
 const { FaceRecClient } = require("perse-client-javascript/index.js")